 Who Pays Child Support in Texas?

 In Texas, the custodial parent is officially referred to as the conservator.
-While your parenting plan may call for both parties to spend considerable time with their shared children, one person typically takes over a greater share of childcare duties.
+While your parenting plan may call for both parties to spend considerable time with your shared children, one person typically takes over a greater share of childcare duties.
 In such situations, the other parent is responsible for paying child support.

 As the Texas Attorney General points out, child support is not determined by the parent’s gender.
 In Texas, ten percent of non-custodial parents are mothers.

 Child support payment levels are typically based on two factors: the number of children and the non-custodial parent’s income after taxes.
 The state outlines these basic child support guidelines:

 - One child: 20 percent of the non-custodial parent’s net income

 - Three children: 30 percent

 - Four children: 35 percent